nolanlawson/css-talk-2022/markdown.md

 So to take it back to browsers, let's look at a performance trace like this one (from the Chrome DevTools).

-If you've worked in performance for a while, you've probably spent a lot of time looking at traces like these.
+If you've worked in performance for a while, you've probably spent a lot of time with these.

 And there are two main parts here: the yellow (JavaScript) part, and the purple (style/layout) part.